AgathePuissant/tuto_SimCLR/TUTORIAL.md

 # 📖 Full Tutorial — SimCLR & SupCon GUI

-**Who is this for?** This tutorial is written for anyone curious about visual AI, with no prior machine learning experience.
 Each section explains *why* we do something before explaining *how* to do it in the interface.

 ---